laboon/ebook/text/98_glossary_of_terms.md

 __Field testing__: Testing that a system works while actually operating with real users.

 __Fishing__: Catching marine animals for food or enjoyment.
 Has nothing to do with __security testing__.
 If you think it did, you are probably thinking of __phishing__.

+__Floating-point error__: An error caused by a floating-point number being rounded or being inaccurate due to the incomplete mapping between actual decimal numbers and floating-point values.

 __Fork bomb__: A special kind of __bacteria__ which continually forks itself, causing all CPU resources to be used up creating more copies of the fork bomb.